theNewDynamic/oregonsadventurecoast.com/content/blog/2015-03-05-spring-and-summer-blooms-at-shore-acres-state-park.md

 ---
 title: Spring and Summer Blooms at Shore Acres State Park
-date: 2015-03-05T17:57:33.000+00:00
+date: 2020-04-20T16:57:33+00:00
-description: |-
-  UPDATED with 2018 Dates!

-  While the rest of the country was shivering with record temperatures and snowstorms this winter, Mother Nature treated us to a number of balmy 60 degree days and sunshine here on the Southern Oregon coast.
-We also had plenty of days to watch the spectacular waves as a result of the winter storms coming ashore off the mighty Pacific, but overall, it was a very pleasant winter.
+description: While the rest of the country has been staying home and social distancing, the glorious spring and summer blooms at Shore Acres State Park haven't missed a beat.
+We would normally encourage you to pack your bags and head down to Oregon's Adventure Coast asap so you can see them for yourself- but this is not the time.
 tags:
 - Beaches
 - Cape Arago